 - Chicken Breasts: My chicken breasts were about 7-8 ounces each.
 If yours are bigger or bone-in, see the variations section below for how to finish them in the oven.
 You can also turn the heat to low to finish cooking them in the pan.

 - Herbs: Use whatever fresh herbs you have in your fridge or garden.
 I like rosemary, dill, oregano, parsley, or thyme.

 - Pat dry the chicken breast.
-Removing the excess moisture allows the outside of the chicken to caramelize and not steam.
+Removing the excess moisture allows the outside to caramelize and not steam.

 - Do not move the chicken around.
-Allowing the chicken to remain in contact with the hot cast iron helps it turn golden brown.
+Allowing it to remain in contact with the hot cast iron helps it turn golden brown.
 Let it sear for 5 minutes before you check it.

 - Use a meat thermometer.
 Using a thermometer prevents you from over cooking the chicken and drying it out.
-Fully cooked chicken should be an internal temperature of 165 degrees.
+The internal temperature should be 165 degrees.

 - Let the chicken rest.
-Allowing the chicken to rest for about 5 minutes helps lock in all of the juices.
+Allowing it to rest for about 5 minutes helps lock in all of the juices.